mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 + **WAF**:The solution locks down all subnets with a top-level DenyAll with a weight of 100 by default
 + **WAF**:Deploys Application Gateway with WAF turned on in prevention mode with OWASP rulest 3.0
++ **WAF**:Deploys Application Gateway with WAF turned on to accept incloning requests only on SSL/TLS on Port 443
 + **WAF**:Configures Backend Pools for the Application Gateway to communicate only on Ports 80 and 443 for the ASE ILB IP addresses

 #### 2.3.2 ILB ASE w/ Web Apps